 Old World Buddlejas (those from Asia and Africa) including B. davidii are hermaphrodite with male and female parts in the same flower (and not monoecious as often incorrectly described, which actually means separate male and female flowers on the same plant).
 Many, but not all, species from the Americas are dioecious with separate male and female plants, although the flowers can still appear hermaphrodite.
 Although hermaphrodite B.davidii is unable to self-pollinate (self-incompatible) so requires another nearby partner to produce seed (2).

 Buddleja davidii has 76 chromosomes and described as being tetraploid.
 Most plants and animals are diploid and have two sets of chromosomes, one set from a maternal parent and the other from the paternal side.
 At some point in the evolution of B. davidii a doubling of the chromosome number occurred creating four sets of nineteen chromosomes and hence the entire genome was doubled up.
 Over time some copies of genes are lost where the four copies are not beneficial to the plant and it is then impossible for the plants to return to a diploid state in a later generation.
 Not all the Buddleja genus is tetraploid - for example B. globosa is diploid with 38 chromosomes and B. albiflora, a chinese species very similar to B. davidii, is hexaploid with 114 chromosomes in six sets (3).

 Buddleja davidii had been known as B. variabilis until WWII because of the large, natural variation in the wild population.

-Nowadays, the species is divided into a number of sub-species based on various features such as inflorescence size and colour or foliage type.
+This also meant the species was divided into a number of subspecies or varieties based on various features such as inflorescence size and colour or foliage type.